Donald Neilson: 2008 appeal for Neilson

-Following subsequent legal judgements in various other cases, and the implications of European Union Human Rights laws, Neilson was repeatedly confirmed to be on the Home Office's list of prisoners with whole-life tariffs.
+Following subsequent legal judgements in various other cases and the implications of European Union Human Rights laws, Neilson was repeatedly confirmed to be on the Home Office's list of prisoners with whole-life tariffs.
 A succession of Home Secretaries ruled that life should mean life for Neilson.
 In 2008, Neilson applied to the High Court to have his minimum term reverted to 30 years.
 On 12 June 2008, Mr Justice Teare upheld the whole-life tariff and imparted:

 This is a case where the gravity of the applicant's offences justifies a whole life order.
 The manner in which the young girl was killed demonstrates that it too involved a substantial degree of premeditation or planning.
 It also involved the abduction of the young girl.
 The location and manner of Lesley Whittle's death indicates that she must have been subjected by the applicant to a dreadful and horrific ordeal.

 Death

-In the early hours of 17 December 2011, Neilson was taken from Norwich Prison to Norfolk and Norwich University Hospital due to breathing difficulties.
-His condition deteriorated, and he was later confirmed to have died the following day, 18 December 2011, at the age of 75.
+In the early hours of 17 December 2011, Neilson was taken from Norwich Prison to Norfolk and Norwich University Hospital owing to breathing difficulties.
+His condition deteriorated and he was later confirmed to have died the following day, 18 December 2011, at the age of 75.
 The cause of his death was reported as respiratory failure.
 Neilson had been in declining health for some time prior to his death.